Welcome to the World's Most Challenging Jigsaw Puzzle:

 The Stamp Design:

 This stamp has several interesting design elements.
 The tessellated lathe work and the slight off-balancing of the rosettes with the frame lines and vignette are quite intricate.
-Four key stamp characteristics that help platers are Color & Impressions, Inner Lines, Reliefs, and the existence and placement of Guide Dots.
+The sizes and positioning of the corner diamond boxes create artistic balance.
+Key stamp characteristics that help platers are Color & Impressions, Inner Lines, Reliefs, and the existence and placement of Guide Dots.
 Additional important stamp characteristics include Recuts, Shifts and Transfers, Cracks, "Misplaced features", and the many thousands of slight variances in how the engraver's knife uniquely retouched each stamp.

 Scott Catalog numbers 10, 10A, 11 and 11A are assigned to the imperforate issue.
 Scott identifies two types - Type I and Type II, to distinguish the absence or presence of inner lines.
 Scott numbers 10 and 11 include Type I stamps with NO inner lines.
 Scott numbers 10A and 11A include Type II stamps WITH inner lines.
 However Color distinguishes a number 10 from 11, and a number 10A from 11A.
 Since approximately 5.5% of the 362 million stamps produced were either 10 or 10A and the remaining 94.5% were 11 or 11A, it is critical to know the difference between a 10 and 11, or a 10A from an 11A, as scarcity greatly affects value.
 The accurate way to identify a stamp is to plate it.